 Comparative studies on RottenTomatos and Idebate.
-For the first group comparison, we compare the supervised models (Sim-Sa-Lead-3-ED and EMC-RS-Lead-3-ED) with state-of-the-art methods (i.e., NN-ABS, Doc-Distraction, and Att-lead-n) to verify the effect on Rouge scores and METEOR.
+For the first group comparison, we compare the supervised models (Sim-Sa-Lead-3-ED, EMC-RS-Lead-3-ED) with state-of-the-art methods (i.e., NN-ABS, Doc-Distraction and Att-lead-n) to verify the effect on Rouge scores and METEOR.
 The results are displayed in Table 4.
-Note that EMC-RS-Lead-3 and EMC-RS-Lead-3-ED have no results in Idebate, since there is no aspect imformation in the Idebate.
+Note that EMC-RS-Lead-3 and EMC-RS-Lead-3-ED have no results in Idebate since there is no aspect imformation in the Idebate.
 Idebate describes the professional and debated arguments on controversial issues.
-The arguments of each debate are divided into "for" and "against."
-EMC-Lead-3 and EMC-Lead-3-ED are based on the aspect-based selecting model that skills in the aspect-based extractive summarization for items.
-Therefore, these methods do not work on the Idebate dataset.
+The arguments of each debate are divided into "for" and "against".
+The EMC-Lead-3 and EMC-Lead-3-ED are based on the aspect-based selecting model which skills in the aspect-based extractive summarization for items.
+Therefore, these methods don't work on the Idebate dataset.

 We compare the performance of summary generation methods and show the results in rows 7-14 of Table 4.
 The description of the methods can be found in Section 6.4.
-The results indicate that our methods, i.e., Sim-Sa-Lead-3-ED and EMC-RS-Lead-3-ED (rows 13 and 14) perform much better than others, e.g., the Rouge-1 scores in RottenTomatoes of Sim-Sa-Lead-3-ED is 97% higher and EMC-RS-Lead-3-ED is 87% higher than Doc-Distraction.
+The results indicate that our methods, i.e., Sim-Sa-Lead-3-ED and EMC-RS-Lead-3-ED (rows 13-14) perform much better than others, e.g., the Rouge-1 scores in RottenTomatoes of Sim-Sa-Lead-3-ED is 97% higher and EMC-RS-Lead-3-ED is 87% higher than Doc-Distraction.
 Comparing the results of Sim-Sa-Lead-3-ED with EMC-RS-Lead-3-ED, Sim-Sa-Lead-3-ED is 5% higher.
 This indicates that, on the review abstractive summarization task, the re-ranking model can be better for the neural abstractive summarization models.
-Comparing the results of Doc-h, Doc-h-att, and Doc-hh-att (rows 10-12), we find that it is difficult for neural seq2seq models to process document-level datasets and discover important reviews from the original reviews.
+Comparing the results of Doc-h, Doc-h-att and Doc-hh-att (rows 10-12), we find that it is difficult for neural seq2seq models to process document-level datasets and discover important reviews from the original reviews.
 This indicates that our pre-processings with encoder-decoder model can improve the performance.

 Comparative studies on Amazon and Yelp.
 For the second group comparison, we compare the unsupervised models (EMC-RS-RE) with state-of-the-art methods (i.e., CopyCat and MeanSum) to verify the effect on Rouge scores.
 The results are displayed in Table 5.
-It shows that

-EMC-RS-RE performs better than others on Rouge-1 and Rouge-l in Amazon.
+It shows that EMC-RS-RE performs better than others on Rouge-1 and Rouge-l in Amazon.
 To specific, the Rouge-1 scores in Amazon of EMC-RS-RE is 17% higher than that of MeanSum and 13% higher than that of CopyCat.
 The Rouge-l score in Amazon of EMC-RS-RE is improved by 35% than that of CopyCat.
 While the Rouge-2 in Amazon of EMC-RS-RE decreases 6% than that of CopyCat.
 However, EMC-RS-RE performs worse on Rouge-1 and Rouge-2 in Yelp.
-Only Rouge-1 of EMC-RS-RE is higher than others.
-We analyze the reason and find that the reviews in Yelp dataset mainly describe the food, which contain only a few aspects, and there are only a few reviews (e.g., 8) for each product.
-Our unsupervised model is more suitable for dealing with e-commerce products that have a large number of reviews.
-It tries to select the high-quality reviews that covering more aspects with fewer sentences, which can remove redundancy from plenty of reviews.
-However, when there are only a few reviews and a few aspects, the advantages of EMC-RS-RE cannot be fully taken.
+Only Rouge-l of EMC-RS-RE is higher than others.
+We analyze the reason and find that the reviews in Yelp dataset mainly describe the food, which contain only a few aspects, and there are only a few reviews (e.g., 8) for each